-Typically, however, we only see small changes between each new model.
-And though the latest Mi Band does branch out slightly more than older siblings, it can still be tough to decipher what the real differences are between them.
+Why?
+Well, we typically only see small changes between each new model.
+And though the latest Mi Band does branch out slightly more than older siblings, it can still be tough to decipher what the real differences are.

 |Xiaomi Mi Band 4||Xiaomi Mi Band 3|